tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买实例/购买约束_intl.md

 For different availability zones, Tencent Cloud allocates a fixed quota of prepaid monthly and yearly package CVMs for each user.
--  For each user in each availability zone, the monthly quota for newly purchased prepaid CVM instances (not net increase) is 150.
-The quotas in different availability zones are calculated independently.
+-  For each user in each availability zone, quota for newly purchased (not net increase) prepaid CVM instances is 150.
+Quotas for different availability zones are calculated separately.
--  The quota of prepaid CVM instances only includes the quantity of **newly purchased** instances.
+-  Quota for prepaid CVM instances only includes quantities of **newly purchased** instances.
 Existing CVMs and expired CVMs are not included.
--  The quota calculation cycle is one calendar month.
+-  Quota is based on calendar month.
 For example:
 	The calculation cycle for February 2016: February 1, 00:00:00 - February 29, 23:59:59.
 	The calculation cycle for May 2017: May 1, 00:00:00 - May 31, 23:59:59.